-The Kiowa County Sheriff’s Office is staffed with five full-time, two part-time sworn peace officers and two civilian employee.
-The agency provides law enforcement services for Kiowa County, (approximately 1788 square miles, with 1180.54 square miles of roads including state highways 96 and 385 and federal highway 287) the towns of Haswell, Eads, and Sheridan Lake and serving the unincorporated communities of Arlington, Chivington, Brandon and Towner.
+Kiowa County Colorado encompasses approximately 1788 square miles, with 1180.54 square miles of roads including state highways 96 and 385 and federal highway 287 The towns of Haswell, Eads, and Sheridan Lake and serving the unincorporated communities of Arlington, Chivington, Brandon and Towner.

-In addition to providing law enforcement services to Kiowa County, the Sheriff’s Office also performs traffic enforcement.
-Currently the Kiowa County Sheriff’s Office monitors and patrols a large amount of traffic moving through the county on Highway 287 and Highway 96.
-Highway 287 is part of the federally designated Ports-to-Plains trade corridor, moving legal and illegal goods between Canada to Mexico.
+They also monitor and patrol traffic movement through the county on Highway 287 and Highway 96.
+Highway 287 is part of the federally designated Ports to Plains trade corridor which starts at the Ports of Houston and continues all the way to Canada.
+Ports to Plains is a known route for activity such as drugs, human trafficking and other illegal activities.
 According to Colorado Department of Transportation statistics for Highway 287, an estimated average of 6,900 vehicles per day passes through the Kiowa County.
-With an average amount of 760 two axle trucks, and an average amount of 3,270 semi’s.
-These statistics show trucks, both two axle and semi’s equal 58.40 percent of traffic through Kiowa County on a daily basis.
+With an average amount of 760 two axle trucks, and an average amount of 3,270 semi-trucks.
+These statistics show trucks, both two axle and semi’s equal 58.40 percent of traffic through Kiowa County daily.